 They also develop strong and reliable connections with their family and friends, thus encouraging feelings of happiness, contentment, and peace.

-Allowing your children to do chores not only benefits your children but also your family dynamics.
-As a parent, it is your responsibility to instill in your kid the importance of teamwork, unity, and consideration in a family.
+Allowing your children to do chores benefits not only your children but also your family dynamics.
+As a parent, it is your responsibility to instill in your child the importance of teamwork, unity, and consideration in a family.

 By requiring their participation in routine household tasks, they feel that they belong and are needed.
 Kids also get a clearer picture of how a family needs to work together to thrive.